Bicyclists reportedly hit by New Mexico judge honored with ceremony

 MOUNTAINAIR, N.M.
 (KRQE) – It’s been nearly two months since investigators say a New Mexico judge crashed into two bicyclists, killing one.
-Today, family of the victim and the surviving cyclist honor their loved one the only way they knew how.
+On Sunday, the family of the victim and the surviving cyclist honored their loved one the only way they knew how.

 “Bill and I did all kinds of rides all across the state.
 We were just doing a little training ride before our backpack trip,” says Karl Baumgartner.